watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 The set of endpoints and color is transmitted as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.

 ## Other Managers
-Additional managers that can be added to the SRv6 In-network SFC Controller MAY include:
+Additional managers hat can be added to the SRv6 In-network SFC Controller MAY include:

 * Metric Manager (L3/L4/L7): Collect metrics to evaluate SRv6 Policy, including SFC/QoS. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.
 * Hypervisor Resource Manager: Managing aspects like memory usage on the hypervisor that provides network functions and monitors the available resources.